This escaped convict that's on the loose somewhere out there.

 Right.

-Aside from the most informed audience in media, which is you and everybody else listening to this program, most people really start paying attention to stuff after Thanksgiving.
+Aside from the most informed audience in media, which is you and everybody else listening to this program, most people really start paying attention to this stuff after Thanksgiving when the primary give you a great example.

 This time in 2000, or was it 2004?

-What who was all the hullabaloo on the Democrat side about?
+Yep, this time in 2004, who was all the hullabaloo on the Democrat side about?

-Um was it John Kerry?
+Was it John Kerry?

-No, it was Howard Dean.
+It was Howard Dean.

-We're setting new examples for everybody to find.
+Well, he's setting new examples for everybody.

-Howard Dean here everywhere he went, front runner.
+Howard Dean here everywhere he went, frontrunner.

 Well, look at the surprise.